engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 ## Benefits of code review

 Alas, it is to be said, code review is broadly (and misleadingly) understood to serve as a gating mechanism to assess changes by colleagues before these are added to our software product.
 While increasing code quality is most certainly an aspect of this practice, this kind of code "critique" thinking hampers development velocity and decreases the other beneficial factors of code reviews.
-Beyond quality assurance, code reviews provide us a tool for encouraging blameless interaction and culture within our team.
+Beyond quality assurance, code reviews provide us a tool for encouraging blameless interaction and blameless culture within our team.

 ### Sharing knowledge